hannesm/conex/NOTES.md

+- freshness property (unsolved)
+  -- timestamp notary: (roughly) synchronised clocks -- implicit synchronised clocks: say at repo creation when counter = 0 was done, and what (lower bound of) update interval of the notary is
+  -- each janitor includes latest timestamp counter in its index file --> window of opportunity shrinks -- each janitor adds TS to each resource in index, and latest counter --> you see some freshness (and roughly synchronised clocks [at least XXX at janitor Y])

+--> include a timestamp (as string) into signature! (maybe?)

+- index GC: sets + maps are not ordered :( --> diffs are unreadable (same for checksums) --> but we can "simply" define a lexicographic order for the serialisation (and preserve an id while parsing for index) --> index is really problematic: there may be items multiple times, and the current ones are the ones to keep, but also newer ones...
+    (but not older ones)
+    --> how would anyone get the newer ones in any case?  needs access to the full diff of the PR in question, apply it, sign the resources

 * What to include in checksums?

 - byte size pretty useless, since the digest algorithm already appends the input size as part of its output